watson-developer-cloud/java-sdk/README.md

 ```

 ### Concept Insights
-Use the Concept Insights service to identify words in the text that
+Use the [Concept Insights][concept_insights] service to identify words in the text that
 correspond to concepts in a Wikipedia graph.

 ```java